PROFIT: A Specialized Optimizer for Deep Fine Tuning: Method

 ~ The key assumptions made by \ourmethod{} are: \begin{enumerate} \item Proximal Fine-tuning: pre-training and fine-tuning datasets come from similar distributions or modalities. \item Well-trained: the initial network is converged and not randomly initialized. \end{enumerate}

 Orthogonalizing between $\mathbf{g}$ and $\Delta$ implies that we are interested in resolving the conflict between the original and fine-tuning datasets.
-If the original and fine-tuning distributions are significantly different, the orthogonalized gradient direction may not benefit either tasks and lead to destructive interference.
+If the original and fine-tuning distributions are significantly different, the orthogonalized gradient direction may lead to destructive interference.
 Therefore, our interpretation holds only if the original and fine-tuning datasets are from proximal distributions.
 Assumption 1 may differ from typical fine-tuning literature and appear greatly limiting, but is exceedingly common in practice.
-For instance, a self-driving car may need to train a classification head for a new type of scooter, while also maintaining good performance on previously observed vehicles.
+For example, a self-driving car may train a classification head for a new scooter type while maintaining performance on existing vehicles.
 Assumption 2 is required since our method is exclusively designed for fine-tuning (which is a guiding principle).
 Nonetheless, we include it here to emphasize to the reader that \ourmethod{} cannot be used for general model optimization.

-As discussed in Sec~\ref{sec:theory}, \ourmethod{} requires inference on $n_{\text{ref}} + 1$ batches (two for $n_{\text{ref}} = 1$) per iteration, hence is slower than standard optimizers for fine-tuning.
-In practice, we observe that \ourmethod{} converges earlier than corresponding baselines (which are allowed to train longer for fair comparison), which may mitigate this.
-We also note that typical fine-tuning settings are shorter and not as involved as training from scratch, which may further alleviate this concern.
-Another limitation is that our method would consume slightly more memory as a result of instantiating two optimizers ($\mathbf{O}^{\text{(ref)}}$ and $\mathbf{O}$).